Lesterpaintstheworld/terminal-velocity/demande.md

-## Objective: Develop Character Interactions for Isabella Torres
+## Objective: Develop Interaction Mechanisms for Isabella Torres

-1. **Action Statement**
+### Action Statement
-   - Enhance the character interactions for Isabella Torres by detailing her dialogues and collaborative moments with Marcus Reynolds and Cipher, emphasizing their differing perspectives on technology and economic policy.
+Develop a comprehensive backstory for Isabella Torres, focusing on her motivations, challenges faced during the transition to an AI-driven economy, and her interactions with key characters.
+This should enhance her depth and relevance to the overarching narrative.

 ### Action Statement
 - Analyze the `demande.md` file to identify and redact sensitive information related to economic policies and character interactions that may be confidential.